P-p-H-d/mlib/README.md

 the first one is the priority.

-It is used to perform the association between the operation on a type and the function which performs this operation.
+It is used to perform the association between the operation on a type and the function that performs this operation.
 Without an oplist, M\*LIB has no way to known how to deal with your type and will deal with it like a classic C type.